huncholane/kickstart/1_sorting_algorithms/leetcode/2164_sort_even_and_odd_indices_independently/README.md

 ## Solution 1

-1. Gather even and odd indices into two arrays
+- Gather even and odd indices into two arrays
   - O(n)

-2. Sort evens increasing
+- Sort evens increasing
   - O(nlogn)

-3. Sort odds decreasing
+- Sort odds decreasing
   - O(nlogn)

-4. Merge into resul
+- Merge into result
   - t O(n)

+## Solution 2 - Heaps

+- Store even numbers into a min heap and odd numbers into a max heap (negative minheap)
+  - O(nlogn)
+- Replace each value in the original array by popping even and odd while incrementing after each pop
+  - O(nlogn)